Mystek: Fictional character biography

-Death
+Very little information has been revealed about Mystek's life prior to her first confrontation with the Ray.
+Seong is a Korean woman born in Queens, New York who prefers to be called 'Barclay'.
+During an undisclosed incident in Seoul, she developed claustrophobia.

-While she accepted his offer, her tenure was brief.
-Soon after joining them, the team was on a mission to the planet Xanthcar, where another member of the JLTF was being put on trial.
-The cramped space-fairing pod proved to be too much for the extremely claustrophobic Mystek, and, after over two days of travel, she panicked, blasting her way into open space.
-She soon suffocated and died.
+Mystek comes into conflict with the Ray, who she believes to be an enemy.
+Martian Manhunter recruits her into the Justice League, but she is killed soon afterward when her claustrophobia causes her to leave the League's ship and suffocate in space.

 Powers and abilities

 Mystek could manipulate energy at a subatomic level, using quarks to form high-tolerance elastic, proactive matter.
 This hybridized state of matter was not pure energy, and therefore could pass harmlessly through an immaterial foe.
 She could use any electronic device as a window for this matter, allowing her a range of abilities, including flight.
 She was also able to use this matter offensively, in the form of energy blasts, and to read magnetic signatures.